ProximaSF/GUI_Click_Spam/Notes.md

     This will detect if the user closed the interface.
 If so, it runs the function which set the global variable `stop_thread` to `True` and that will stop the `countdown()` function from running automatically, allowing the stop the script entirely.

+5. Converted `GUI_4.0` into a `.pyw` file instead of `.py` to avoid terminal from running when opening the applciation.
 ----------------------------------------------------------------

 [Application]